zeldaonline/zeldaonline/README.md

-Download the zip and unzip it into its own seperate folder.
+1.Download the zip by clicking the link in the release tab 2.unzip it into its own seperate folder.
-Then Open up zeldaonline.html and click the game you want to start
+3.Then Open up zeldaonline.html
+4.click the game you want to start